-Kuon and Rose [4] have measured the area, delay, and power overheads of FPGAs compared with a standard cell ASIC flow on 90-nm processes.
-They used a benchmark set of complete circuits to measure the overall impact of using FPGAs compared with ASICs and the effect of FPGA hard blocks.
-They found that circuits implemented on FPGAs consumed $35 \times$ more area than on standard cell ASIC for circuits that did not use hard memory or multiplier blocks, to a low of $18 \times$ for those that used both types.
+Kuon and Rose have measured the area, delay, and power overheads of FPGAs compared to a standard cell ASIC flow on 90 nm processes [4].
+They used a benchmark set of complete circuits to measure the overall impact of using FPGAs compared to ASICs and the effect of FPGA hard blocks.
+They found that circuits implemented on FPGAs consumed 35× more area than on standard cell ASIC for circuits that did not use hard memory or multiplier blocks, to a low of $18 \times$ for those that used both types.
 The minimum cycle time (their measure of speed) of the FPGA circuits ranged from 3.0 to $3.5 \times$ greater than that of the ASIC implementations, and were not significantly affected by hard blocks.
-Chinnery and Keutzer [5] made similar comparisons between standard cell and custom CMOS and reported a delay ratio of $3-8\times$ .
-Combined, these reports suggest that the delay of circuits implemented on an FPGA would be $9-28 \times$ greater than on custom CMOS.
-However, data for full circuits are insufficiently detailed to guide microarchitecturelevel decisions, which is the focus of this paper.
+Chinnery and Keutzer [5] made similar comparisons between standard cell and custom CMOS and reported a delay ratio of 3 to 8×.
+Combined, these reports suggest that the delay of circuits implemented on an FPGA would be 9 to 28× greater than on custom CMOS.
+However, data for full circuits are insufficiently detailed to guide microarchitecture-level decisions, which is the focus of this paper.